sid115/smp-project/README.md

 2024-01-19 | Interim Report
 2024-03-07 | Final Report

-We hold a weekly meeting every Friday from 11 am to 3 pm.
+We hold a weekly meeting every Tuesday from 11 am to 3 pm.

 ### Gantt-Chart